TharuniOTU/CarReact/README.md

 to measure accuracy.

 ### Running the Code
-Make sure you have python3 installed along with the necessary libraries (ex. pygame, pytest, matplotlib) <br>
+Make sure you have python3 installed along with the necessary libraries (ex. pygame, pytest, etc.) <br>
 On terminal run python3 main.py <br>
 To run pytest run the command python3 -m pytest -s --cov